pgarg22/Pottery-A-CSS-Framework-in-Haskell/README.md

 **Mixins Include-**

-o establishBaseline : Establishes the baseline for the given CSSState
+- establishBaseline : Establishes the baseline for the given CSSState

-o Baseline : Returns baseline CSS
+- Baseline : Returns baseline CSS

-o Rhythm : Calculate rhythm units
+- Rhythm : Calculate rhythm units

-o toFontSize: changes fontsize
+- toFontSize: changes fontsize

-o fontSize : returns Css to adjust Fontsize of a element
+- fontSize : returns Css to adjust Fontsize of a element

-o linesToFontSize : Calculate the minimum multiple of rhythm units needed to contain the font-size.
+- linesToFontSize : Calculate the minimum multiple of rhythm units needed to contain the font-size.

-o Leader : Apply leading whitespace.
+- Leader : Apply leading whitespace.
 The property can be margin or padding.
 By default property is margin.

-o paddingLeader : Apply leading whitespace as padding.
+- paddingLeader : Apply leading whitespace as padding.

-o paddingTrailer : Apply trailing whitespace as padding.
+- paddingTrailer : Apply trailing whitespace as padding.

-o marginLeader : Apply leading whitespace as margin.
+- marginLeader : Apply leading whitespace as margin.

-o Trailer : Apply trailing whitespace.
+- Trailer : Apply trailing whitespace.
 The property can be margin or padding.
 By default property is margin.

-o marginTrailer : Apply trailing whitespace as margin.
+- marginTrailer : Apply trailing whitespace as margin.

-o propertyRhythm : Shorthand function to apply whitespace for top and bottom margins and padding.
+- propertyRhythm : Shorthand function to apply whitespace for top and bottom margins and padding.
 Takes the number of lines for each property with default value 0.

-o applySideRhythmBorder : Apply a border & whitespace to any side without destroying the vertical rhythm.
+- applySideRhythmBorder : Apply a border & whitespace to any side without destroying the vertical rhythm.
 The whitespace must be greater than the width of the border.

-o rhythmBorders : Apply borders and whitespace equally to all sides.
+- rhythmBorders : Apply borders and whitespace equally to all sides.

-o leadingBorder : Apply a leading border.
+- leadingBorder : Apply a leading border.

-trailingBorder : Apply a trailing border.
+- trailingBorder : Apply a trailing border.

-horizontalBorder : Apply both leading border and trailing border
+- horizontalBorder : Apply both leading border and trailing border

-hBorder : Alias for horizontal-border.
+- hBorder : Alias for horizontal-border.